codewithdev/ISS-Tracker/README.md

 # ISS-Tracker
-A Tkinter GUI application created to track the current position of International space station.
+A simple Tkinter GUI application created to track the current position of International space station.

 Library used: